Accord-Project/aec3po/README.md

 ## Introduction

-The Architecture Engineering and Construction Compliance Checking and Permitting Ontology (AEC3PO) is a central .
+The Architecture Engineering and Construction Compliance Checking and Permitting Ontology (AEC3PO) is a central ontology developed in the context of the EU project ACCORD.

 It uses namespace `https://w3id.org/lbd/aec3po/`, prefixed `aec3po:`.

-ontology developed in the context of the EU project ACCORD

 ## Ontology Requirements